naamak01/naamak01/README.md

 **`Curious Mind (Developer| IT professional| YouTuber)`**

-A recent graduate of Wayne State College who studied Computer Science, Marketing, and Management.
+A graduate of Wayne State College who studied Computer Science, Marketing, and Management.
 All the codes I have public are built from scratch except the Portfolio website which I used as a tutorial.

 A recent interest I have been pursuing has been QA and IT, specifically Cloud, Networking, Security, and Operating systems and how